Actuarial-Control-Cycle-T1-2026/group-page-showcase-4001-group-1/README.md

 - 100,000 simulations run to obtain a loss distribution

-## EPV Loss, Premium and Net Revenue Calculation Method
+## EPV Loss, Returns and Net Revenue Calculation Method
 #### EPV Loss
 - Expected Present Value of Loss was calculated by the summation of all cashflows projected using inflation rates and discounted back by interest rates
   - The inflation rate was determined by finding the historical average across all years